Drovosek01/hackintosh_HP_Pavilion_15-au028ur_i5-6200U/docs/ENG/README.md

    - Mount the EFI partition of your disk and flash drive if they are not mounted
    - All files and folders from EFI flash drives are copied to the EFI disk with replacement and reboot

-The full list of settings that I use is described in the corresponding file [** MacOSX ** Setup] (/docs/ENG/Configuring/ConfiguringMacOSX.md)
+The full list of settings that I use is described in the corresponding file [**MacOSX Setup**](/docs/ENG/Configuring/ConfiguringMacOSX.md)

 ## Configure Hackintosh